Posts Tagged ‘Juno’

 Bouncing off Page are Brampton, Ontario’s Michael Cera, fresh off his turn in the hilarious Superbad, playing the kind of sensitive teenager not often seen on screen and great supporting work by Jennifer Garner, Jason Bateman, J.K.
 Simmons and Allison Janney.
 They’re all great, but make no mistake; this is Page’s movie from top to bottom.

-o-ELLEN-PAGE-THE-EAST-facebookAt age 20 Ellen Page became a star playing Juno in the film of the same name.
-She was nominated for an Academy Award and would go on to make movies like Whip It and Inception, but first she took some time off.
+o-ELLEN-PAGE-THE-EAST-facebookAt age 20 Elliot Page became a star playing Juno in the film of the same name.
+Nominated for an Academy Award, they’d go on to make movies like Whip It and Inception, but first they took some time off.

-“I studied permaculture, design and eco village development at a place called Lost Valley in Oregon with a lot of people who had the same philosophy — strictly freegan,” she says.
+“I studied permaculture, design and eco village development at a place called Lost Valley in Oregon with a lot of people who had the same philosophy — strictly freegan,” he says.

 Freeganism, or the practice of salvaging discarded food, was just one of the things that fascinated Page during her month-long stay at the settlement.